Nixx-A/Nixx-A/README.md

 ### **<div align="center">I'm Nico, a FrontEnd developer, learning to be a Full-stack developer 👨‍💻 </div>**

-- *🌱 I’m currently learning Typescript, Nodejs and Express
+- *🌱 I’m currently learning MySql